Johannes Aarflot

 Johannes Amundsson Aarflot (29 October 1824 – 3 November 1891) was a Norwegian businessman and member of the Norwegian Parliament.

-Aarflot was born on the farm Årflot at Ørsta (Aarflot i Ørsta) in Møre og Romsdal, Norway.
+Aarflot was born on the Årflot farm near Ørsta (Aarflot i Ørsta) in what is now Ørsta Municipality in Møre og Romsdal county, Norway.
 He was the son of Amund Knutsson Aarflot (1788–1860) and his wife, Berte Canutte Aarflot (1795–1859) who was a Christian hymnwriter in the Haugean tradition (haugianere).
 From 1841 he was an employee at a bookstore in Aalesund.
 In 1860, he opened his own bookstore, Aarflots Bokhandel (now Ark Aarflot).